Property

 Can non residents buy property in the UK?
 That’s the question we are asking this week.

-We’ll tell you who can buy UK property.
+In this article, we’ll tell you who can buy UK property.
 Whether you can use a mortgage if you live overseas.
-And we outline the all the steps involved.
+And we outline the all the steps involved in the house buying process.

 Let’s get into it.